Collect your ID card

 Open Universities Australia students

 Open Universities Australia (OUA) does not issue student ID cards.
 Swinburne does, however, issue ID cards to OUA students.
-A student ID card, without a photo, will be sent by mail when your enrolment has been completed.
+Once your enrolment is completed you may request a student ID card, without a photo, and it will be mailed to you.